Molecular Clock Dating using MrBayes: Tutorial

-Before looking at the results, we do a non-clock analysis without assuming molecular clock, to compare the tree with the relaxed clock tree.
-The branch lengths are measured in expected substitutions per site.
+Lastly, we run an analysis without molecular clock assumption and calibrations.
+The branch lengths are measured by genetic distance (expected substitutions per site).
 This is a typical analysis most people do using MrBayes.

-We do not use fossils either, and do not constrain the topology so that they are uniformly distributed.
-The evolutionary model is kept the same but the setting for clock rate is ignored.
+We do not use fossils, and do not constrain the topology so that they are uniformly distributed. \begin{framed} {\tt delete fossils \\ prset brlenspr = uncons:gammadir(1,1,1,1) \\ prset topologypr = uniform \\ mcmc filename = hym.un \\ sump \\ sumt} \end{framed}